 Population and Precaution Drug Elderly Pediatrics Renal Dysfunction Hepatic Dysfunction Pregnancy and Nursing UTIBRON NEOHALER (glycopyrrolate/ indacaterol) No dose adjustment is required.
 Safety and efficacy have not been established.
 No dose adjustment is required.
 Patients with creatinine clearance ≤30 mL/min should be monitored for anticholinergic effects.
-No dose adjustment is required.
+No dose adjustment is required for mild to moderate hepatic impairment.
+Not studied with severe impairment.
 Pregnancy Category C Unknown whether excreted in breast milk; use with caution.

-^{}Pregnancy Category C = Risk cannot be ruled out.
+\Pregnancy Category C = Risk cannot be ruled out.
 Animal reproduction studies have shown an adverse effect on the fetus, and there are no adequate and well-controlled studies in humans, but potential benefits may warrant use of the drug in pregnant women despite potential risks.